Use COM Objects in MATLAB

 The Microsoft® Component Object Model (COM) provides a framework for integrating reusable, binary software components into an application.
 Because components are implemented with compiled code, the source code can be written in programming languages that support COM.
 Upgrades to applications are simplified, as components can simply be swapped without the need to recompile the entire application.
 In addition, a component's location is transparent to the application, so components can be relocated to a separate process or even a remote system without having to modify the application.

-MATLAB supports COM and the .NET Framework integration on the Microsoft Windows® platform only.
+MATLAB supports COM and .NET on the Windows® platform only.

 |Create COM server|

 |Handle to running instance of Automation server|

 |List event handler functions associated with COM object events|

 |Associate event handler for COM object event at run time|

 |Unregister all event handlers associated with COM object events|

 |Unregister event handler associated with COM object event at run time|